 October 13-14, 2017 at the University of Ottawa

-As Confederation turns 150, Connected Canada examines what it means to be a digital citizen in Canada today.
+As Confederation turns 150, Connected Canada examined what it means to be a digital citizen in Canada today.

-Connected 150 is a two-day conference that will bring together leading experts in Internet culture and digital citizenship, including academics, government officials, policy-makers, members of think tanks, members of the private sector, and civil society groups.
-The conference aims to foster much-needed dialogue and to establish a research agenda across sectors and generations.
-Together, participants will draft a public research agenda that identifies what we need to know about digital citizens in order to inform good policy and foster strong institutions.
+Connected 150 was a two-day conference that brought together leading experts in Internet culture and digital citizenship, including academics, government officials, policy-makers, members of think tanks, members of the private sector, and civil society groups.
+The conference fostered much-needed dialogue and established a research agenda across sectors and generations.
+Together, participants drafted a public research agenda that identifies what we need to know about digital citizens in order to inform good policy and foster strong institutions.

-Plenary sessions will address cross-cutting issues of Internet culture and digital literacy, while breakout sessions explore the theme of digital citizenship through issues that are top-of-mind in 2017 for academics and practitioners alike:
+Plenary sessions discussed cross-cutting issues of Internet culture and digital literacy, while breakout sessions explore the theme of digital citizenship through issues that are top-of-mind in 2017 for academics and practitioners like:

-In addition to fostering discussion we will keep the momentum going by building a network of scholars, policy makers, and members of industry and civil society who are interested in this area.
+In addition to fostering discussion Connected Canada 150 keeps the momentum going by building a network of scholars, policy makers, and members of industry and civil society who are interested in this area.